mei-desofs/desofs2024_M1D_2/docs/AbuseCasesTestPlanning/ThreatModeling.md

 #### Security Requirements:
 1. **Verify the application uses a single and well-vetted access control mechanism for accessing protected data and resources.
 All requests must pass through this single mechanism to avoid copy and paste or insecure alternative paths.**

-**Solution**: Design and implement a centralized access control mechanism that enforces consistent access policies across all protected data and resources.
-Ensure that all requests, regardless of their origin, use routing through this mechanism to prevent unauthorized access.
+**Solution**: Ensure that a central access control system is designed and implemented to apply the same access rules to all protected data and resources.
+In addition, ensure that this mechanism is used to route all requests from different sources so as to bar unauthorized entry points into the data or systems.

 ## Abuse Cases